mrbell/mrbell-blog/content/bayesian_ab_testing.md

 ![Example Posterior Inference]({filename}/images/example_posterior_inference.png)

+##The probability that the new procedure is better

 Given the experimental data and the posterior distributions for p, how does one know that the new procedure is better than the old one i.e. that $p_{B}>p_{A}$?
 If you were looking at a plot like the one above after an experiment, with the max of $P(p_B | n_B, k_B)$